urbanopt/urbanopt.github.io/usage/run_project.md

     This creates project folder without an example FeatureFile and an empty weather folder.
 You can download weather files and add to this folder from energyplus.net/weather.

-    Overwrite an existing folder by usoing:
+    Overwrite an existing folder by using:

     ```terminal
     uo -o -p <PROJECT_DIRECTORY_NAME>